Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

 If you're a man experiencing domestic or family violence, it's important to know that you're not alone.
-There are no official statistics on how many men experience violence and abuse in their relationships, but it could be as many as 1 in 3.
+Men can also experience violence and abuse in their relationships.
+Based on the 2021–22 Personal Safety Survey, 1 in 14 (7.3% or 693,000) men have experienced violence from an intimate partner since the age of 15 (ABS 2023).

 This includes husbands, sons, fathers, grandfathers, uncles, brothers, nephews, friends, neighbours and colleagues from all walks of life and all ages.